johnkors/MinimalHttpLogger/README.md

 ## What is this?

-It's not possible to configure the log pattern of the built-in HttpClient loggers.
+It's not possible to configure the log pattern of the Microsoft.Extensions.Http based HttpClient loggers.
 To modify, one has to replace them.
 This package replaces the default loggers with a logger that:

 1. Reduces the number of log statements on httpclient requests from 4 to 1
 2. Logs 1 aggregated log statement: `{Method} {Uri} - {StatusCode} {StatusCodeLiteral} in {Time}ms`